git-developer/autosuspend/README.md

 On Debian based systems, dependencies may be installed using the command

     $ sudo apt-get install util-linux net-tools curl xmlstarlet jq bc

+On raspberry pi platforms, the wittyPi module can be used to schedule the in-time-boot processes

 ## Configuration
 Edit `/etc/autosuspend` according to your needs.
 Credentials for tvheadend are **required**, e.g.